usc-isi-i2/kgtk/docs/transform/implode.md

   --without [{language_suffix,low_tolerance,high_tolerance,si_units,units_node,precision} [{language_suffix,low_tolerance,high_tolerance,si_units,units_node,precision} ...]]
                         The KGTK fields to do without. (default=None).
   --overwrite [OVERWRITE_COLUMN]
-                        Indicate that it is OK to overwrite an existing imploded column. (default=True).
+                        Indicate that it is OK to overwrite an existing imploded column.
+                        (default=True).
   --validate [VALIDATE]
                         Validate imploded values. (default=True).
   --escape-pipes [ESCAPE_PIPES]
                         When true, pipe characters (|) need to be escaped (\|) per KGTK file format. (default=False).
   --quantities-include-numbers [QUANTITIES_INCLUDE_NUMBERS]
-                        When true, numbers are acceptable quantities.
+                        When true, numbers are acceptable quantities. (default=True).
-                        (default=True).
   --general-strings [GENERAL_STRINGS]
                         When true, strings may include language qualified strings.
                         (default=True).
   --remove-prefixed-columns [REMOVE_PREFIXED_COLUMNS]
                         When true, remove all columns beginning with the prefix from the output file. (default=False).
   --ignore-unselected-types [IGNORE_UNSELECTED_TYPES]
                         When true, input records with valid but unselected data types will be passed through to output. (default=True).
   --retain-unselected-types [RETAIN_UNSELECTED_TYPES]
-                        When true, input records with valid but unselected data types will be retain existing data on output.
+                        When true, input records with valid but unselected data types will be retain existing data on output. (default=True).
-                        (default=True).
   --build-id [BUILD_ID]
                         Build id values in an id column. (default=False).
   --show-data-types [SHOW_DATA_TYPES]
                         Print the list of data types and exit. (default=False).
   --overwrite-id [optional true|false]
                         When true, replace existing ID values.
 When false, copy existing ID values.
 When --overwrite-id is omitted, it defaults to False.
 When --overwrite-id is supplied without an argument, it is True.
   --verify-id-unique [optional true|false]
                         When true, verify ID uniqueness using an in-memory set of IDs.
 When --verify-id-unique is omitted, it defaults to False.
-When --verify-id-unique is supplied without an argument, it is True.
+When --verify- id-unique is supplied without an argument, it is True.

   -v, --verbose         Print additional progress messages (default=False).
 ```